liddiard/slack-meetups/README.md

 5. `cd [repo]`
 6. `pip3 install -r requirements.txt`

-### Configuring the web server
+#### Configuring the web server

-1. Create and set required environment variables in a `.env` file at the top level of the repo:
-  - `SECRET_KEY` (required; a long random string for Django's cryptography)
-  - `SLACK_API_TOKEN` (required; a bot token to connect to Slack, usually starts with "xoxb-")
-  - `SLACK_SIGNING_SECRET` (required; used to verify that requests are from Slack)
-  - `ADMIN_SLACK_USER_ID` (optional; Slack user ID for the admin who will be messaged if the bot receives a message it doesn't know how to act on)
-2. `python manage.py collectstatic` to move static files for serving
+1. `python manage.py collectstatic` to move static files for serving
-3. `python manage.py makemigrations matcher` to set up migrations to create the database tables
+2. `python manage.py makemigrations matcher` to set up migrations to create the database tables
-5. `python manage.py migrate` to create the database tables
+3. `python manage.py migrate` to create the database tables
-5. `python manage.py createsuperuser` to create your user to log in to the admin
+4. `python manage.py createsuperuser` to create your user to log in to the admin
-6. Start the server!
+5. Start the server!
 In development this will be `python3 manage.py runserver`.
 In production this might be `gunicorn meetups.wsgi`.
-7. Log in to the admin and follow the steps above to set up a matching pool.
+6. Log in to the admin and follow the steps above to set up a matching pool.
 The admin URL is `<your base url>:<port number>/admin/`.

-### Configuring the Celery task queue
+#### Configuring the Celery task queue

 In order to send Slack messages from the bot, you also need to run a Celery task queue.
 This queue allows the bot to send messages asyncronously and retry if sending fails, which can happen if there are network issues or the bot gets rate-limited by the Slack API.